michaelpq/michaelpq.github.io/_posts/2015-08-10-wal-reader-facility.markdown

   introduced in 9.4.

-While WAL, being a binary journal aimed at preserving PostgreSQL consistency in the event of a crash, is hard to apprehend by alone, this set of routines available in xlogreader.c (header xlogreader.h) makes it far easier to understand and to work on it.
+While WAL, being a binary journal aimed at preserving PostgreSQL consistency in the event of a crash, is hard to apprehend alone, this set of routines available in xlogreader.c (header xlogreader.h) makes it far easier to understand and to work on it.
 Here are the basic things you should know about this facility: